KevinTMtz/iOSApps/Flower Identifier/README.md

 # Flower Identifier
 Flower identification within images or photos with Core ML.

+The Wikipedia API is used to retrieve the flower info.

 Implementation of oxford102.caffemodel converted to a Core ML model.

 <p align="center">